-UNIT - III Negotiable Instrument Negotiable Instrument, Promissory Note Bill of Exchange, - Meaning, characteristics and essential element, Difference between them, type of bill of exchange, Cheque- Meaning, characteristics, and types of cheque, payment of cheques by bank, Dishonour of cheque, liabilities of the banker in case of dishoner, protection of paying banker - forged cheques, alteration of cheque, protection of collecting banker.
-Crossing of cheques and types, Hundidefinition, types of hundi, notary public noting protest, acceptance for honour, payment for honour, Holder and holder in due course- Definition and distinction between a holder and holder in due course, Endorsement and its kinds, Acceptance, Rule of Presentment for Payment, Dishonour of negotiable instrument, organizational structure of RBL Functions, Regulations of the monetary system, Monopoly of note issue, Credit control, Determination of bank rate policy, Open market operations, Banker's Bank, Banker of Government, Control over non-banking financial institutions, Economic and statistical research, Staff training, Control and supervisions of other banks.
+UNIT - III Negotiable Instrument Negotiable Instrument, Promissory Note Bill of Exchange, - Meaning, characteristics and essential element, Difference between them, type of bill of exchange, Cheque- Meaning, characteristics, and types of cheque, payment of cheques by bank, Dishonour of cheque, liabilities of the banker in case of dishonor, protection of paying banker - forged cheques, alteration of cheque, protection of collecting banker.
+Crossing of cheques and types., Hundidefinition, types of hundi, notary public noting protest, acceptance for honour, payment for honour, Holder and holder in due course- Definition and distinction between a holder and holder in due course, Endorsement and its kinds, Acceptance, Rule of Presentment for Payment, Dishonour of negotiable instrument,

+UNIT-IV Central Banking Theory and RBI Characteristics and function of central banks, The Reserve Bank of India as central bank of India, Objectives and organizational structure of RBI, Functions, Regulations of the monetary system, Monopoly of note issue, Credit control, Determination of bank rate policy, Open market operations, Banker's Bank, Banker of Government, Control over non-banking financial institutions, Economic and statistical research, Staff training, Control and supervisions of other banks.